piyushkoshti55/user-tags/README.md

 2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. Navigate to Users → User Tags to start managing tags.

-== Frequently Asked Questions ==

-= Can I add tags to users while creating a new user? = Yes, you can select user tags when creating or editing a user profile.

-= Does this plugin support role-based tag restrictions? = Currently, it does not, but it can be added in future updates.

 == Screenshots ==

 1. screenshot-1.png - View and manage user tags under Users > User Tags